RageLeague/DemocraticRace/README.md

 * Checking for bodyguards now also checks whether that person is also involved in the current quest.
 * Nerfed Rapid Speaker (6,10 -> 4,6 attacks).
 * Added tip on how to appease your advisor during the day end summary.
+* Moved act addition to OnPostLoad so it doesn't care if a character mod is loaded before this mod.
+* Removed load order for character mods (they aren't necessary anymore with the current setup).

 ### 0.5.2